 So, where does this leave your business?
 Well, for starters, you’ll want to ensure you’re protected against the costs and risks associated with a possible cyber attack.
-Front Row has recently launched an online Hack Insurance product, the first of its kind in Canada, to address this exact need.
-You can obtain coverage online starting at $300.00.
+Front Row has recently launched an online Hack Insurance product to address this exact need.
+You can obtain coverage online starting at $300.
 And, like all of Front Row’s online products, you’ll be fully insured within a couple of minutes with no need for any meetings, paperwork, or hassle.

 - Developing a password strategy: Using the same password across multiple devices and accounts is the easiest way to compromise security.
 Once a hacker gets their hands on a password, they can easily use it to compromise employee information as well as customer data, turning a single password breach into millions of dollars in damage.